Doxuno

 LEASE PERIOD

-This Lease shall commence on 1 June 2026 and shall terminate on 31 May 2027.
-The Lease shall not be automatically renewed.
+This Lease commences on 1 June 2026 and terminates on 31 May 2027.
+The Lease shall not renew automatically.
 If the Tenant continues to occupy the Property after the end date without a new written lease, the Lease shall convert to a month-to-month tenancy on the same terms, terminable by either party on one (1) calendar month's written notice.

 3.